Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation

 This perspective also turns the steering-sign test into a practical probe-validation criterion.
 If steering in a purported concept direction does not shift self-report in the expected direction, probe quality becomes suspect, especially when conventional probe metrics alone looked acceptable.
 We used this logic explicitly in the cross-scale analysis: when the direction identified as ``focus'' or ``impulsivity'' produced inverted report changes, we excluded those cases rather than forcing them into the comparison.

-To make these contributions more useful for future research, we share an open-source library that allows this framework to be used with any concept, including methods for probe training, multi-probe recording, steering and behavioral testing; we also propose a method for overcoming the natively collapsed ratings output by models when asked to self-report emotive states, making these reports more informative and introspection work a lot better as a tool.
+To make these contributions more useful for future research, we share an open-source library that allows this framework to be used with any concept, including methods for probe training, multi-probe recording, steering, and behavioral testing; we also propose a method for overcoming the natively collapsed rating outputs of models when asked to self-report emotive states, thereby making these reports more informative and improving the usefulness of introspection as a tool.